Bealby/grandpas-pocket-watch-shop/README.md

 ![Home Mobile](/documentation/readme/home-mb.png/)

-The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steeredthat will be drawn to after reading page header, 'Choose a Category'.
+- The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steeredthat will be drawn to after reading page header, 'Choose a Category'.
 The icons once hovered over will enlarge and be intuitively clickable.

 - **Desktop**

 ![Home Desktop](/documentation/readme/home-dt.png/)

-The `Home` page for larger devices will keep the same design format, but instead have images of the categories, that when hovered over, will disappear and display the category name in its place.
+- The `Home` page for larger devices will keep the same design format, but instead have images of the categories, that when hovered over, will disappear and display the category name in its place.
 This extra feature brings a greater visual and interactive experience to the user.

 ### Products App

 ![Products](/documentation/readme/products.png/)

-The `Products` page will display products unified in size and layed out symetrically in 4 columns for large screens and decreasing to 3, 2 and 1 column as the screen sizes reduce.
+- The `Products` page will display products unified in size and layed out symetrically in 4 columns for large screens and decreasing to 3, 2 and 1 column as the screen sizes reduce.
   This ensures the products are clearly viewed and not rendered too small on any device screen size.

-Each product will have their 'Name', 'Cost' and 'Sku Number' displayed underneath.
+- Each product will have their 'Name', 'Cost' and 'Sku Number' displayed underneath.
 A large orange button, with the text 'ADD TO BASKET' is viewable to the user and spans the length of the product image width.
 When hovered over the button enlarges slightly and turns a darker shade of orange.
   This allows the user skip the option to seek further details of the product continue shopping.

-There are of course options for the user to seek more information on a product enabled through cicking on the information icon or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
+- There are of course options for the user to seek more information on a product enabled through cicking on the information icon or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
 Here the product will be displayed soley on it's own, with a larger image and more descriptive text.

-A button for 'ADD TO BASKET' is also displayed on the `Product Details` page along with another link to enable the user to `Keep Shopping`.
+- A button for 'ADD TO BASKET' is also displayed on the `Product Details` page along with another link to enable the user to `Keep Shopping`.

-The goal of the Website is to always encourage a user to purchase products in a friendly manner yet provide alternative navigation options.
+- The goal of the Website is to always encourage a user to purchase products in a friendly manner yet provide alternative navigation options.

-Once the 'ADD TO BASKET' button is clicked an info window will pop up with a notification of the product added.
+- Once the 'ADD TO BASKET' button is clicked an info window will pop up with a notification of the product added.
   Defensive design prevents the users from adding the same product twice and will be notified accordingly by a pop up window.

 ### Basket App

 ![Basket](/documentation/readme/basket.png/)

-The `Basket` page will display an accumulative list of products added to the basket that will include their 'Image', 'Product Name' and 'Sku Number'.
+- The `Basket` page will display an accumulative list of products added to the basket that will include their 'Image', 'Product Name' and 'Sku Number'.
 Each product in the basket will have a delete icon along side it, that is black in colour and red when hovered over.
 The delete icon will remove the product item from the basket and recalculate costs.

-For desktop devices there will be a two column structure, the first showing a list of items in the basket and the second showing the 'Item(s)Total', 'Delivery' and 'Total Cost'.
+- For desktop devices there will be a two column structure, the first showing a list of items in the basket and the second showing the 'Item(s)Total', 'Delivery' and 'Total Cost'.
 As the basket list expands the second column of totals will remian viewable.

-Underneath the totals summary there will be a button to click to 'CHECKOUT', which will take a background colour of black with white font to highlight it's importance.
+-  Underneath the totals summary there will be a button to click to 'CHECKOUT', which will take a background colour of black with white font to highlight it's importance.
   The user will also have the option to 'Keep Shopping', keeping to the trend of providing the user options.

-For smaller devices the information will be displayed as a single column with a list of products in basket being displayed first and then the 'Totals' and 'Checkout' icon after.
+- For smaller devices the information will be displayed as a single column with a list of products in basket being displayed first and then the 'Totals' and 'Checkout' icon after.

 ### Checkout App

 ![Checkout](/documentation/readme/checkout.png/)

-The `Checkout` page will have a simlar layout as the `Basket` page except the delete icon will not be available and there will be delivery information fields to fill out for payment.
+- The `Checkout` page will have a simlar layout as the `Basket` page except the delete icon will not be available and there will be delivery information fields to fill out for payment.

-For the payment form each field will have a placeholder text defining which inputs are required and which are optional with the use of an astrex.
+- For the payment form each field will have a placeholder text defining which inputs are required and which are optional with the use of an astrex.
 For registered users the fields will autmatically be prefilled if the user has updates thier profile.

-Defensive design will prevent any form from being submitted and notifications will continally advise the user of any issues while completing the the payment form.
+- Defensive design will prevent any form from being submitted and notifications will continally advise the user of any issues while completing the the payment form.

-A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon dislayed to highlight it's securty.
+- A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon dislayed to highlight it's securty.
 If all infomraiton is completed and the user confirms order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
 After which an info window will pop up comnfirming the order has gone through.
 The user will then be redirected to an order summary page that will provide all the details of their order.
   An email will also be sent to their email address confirming these details.

-It should be noted that while on the `Checkout` page there is an option and link for the user to `Adjust` their basket.
+- It should be noted that while on the `Checkout` page there is an option and link for the user to `Adjust` their basket.

 ### Services App

 ![Services](/documentation/readme/services.png/)

-The `Service` page can only be accessed if you are a registered user and non users will be advised to register before hand.
+-  The `Service` page can only be accessed if you are a registered user and non users will be advised to register before hand.

-The `Service` will have a 2 column design for desktop and 1 column for mobile.
+- The `Service` will have a 2 column design for desktop and 1 column for mobile.

-The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued, which will be an exciting oportunity for any user visting the Website.
+- The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued, which will be an exciting oportunity for any user visting the Website.

-Icons are used to describe the Repair or Valuation offers, under which details of the service provided will be shown.
+- Icons are used to describe the Repair or Valuation offers, under which details of the service provided will be shown.

-An image of a man fixing a watch brings the page to life with a caption below stating the day and time appointments can be booked.
+- An image of a man fixing a watch brings the page to life with a caption below stating the day and time appointments can be booked.

-A flashing arrow pointing towards the appointment form will direct the user accordingly.
+- A flashing arrow pointing towards the appointment form will direct the user accordingly.

-All fields of the form are required and necessary alerts will advise the user when fields are not filled in correctly.
+- All fields of the form are required and necessary alerts will advise the user when fields are not filled in correctly.
   Dropdown options are used where possible to make the form as easy to fill out as possible and also minimaises input errors.

-For the date field a date picker calender pops up allowing for the user to pick a date without having to type a date manually.
+- For the date field a date picker calender pops up allowing for the user to pick a date without having to type a date manually.
 This also prevents field errors when dates can take different formats.

-A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confimation booking page.
+- A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confimation booking page.
   A notification info window will also pop up confirming the appointment.

-ALong with this an email of the appointment booking will be sent to the users email with all details provided.
+- Along with this an email of the appointment booking will be sent to the users email with all details provided.

-On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect them to their `My Profile` page informing the user of their appointment booking which they are able to remove or edit.
+- On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect them to their `My Profile` page informing the user of their appointment booking which they are able to remove or edit.

-For smaller devices the 2 columns will collapse into one column with the appointment form positioned at the bottom.
+- For smaller devices the 2 columns will collapse into one column with the appointment form positioned at the bottom.

 ### Contact App

 ![Contact](/documentation/readme/contact.png/)

-A `Contact`page provides the user wiht the opportunity to get in contact  witht the owners with any order or genral enquiriy questions.
+- A `Contact`page provides the user wiht the opportunity to get in contact  witht the owners with any order or genral enquiriy questions.
 The contact page also includes address, telephone and email detsils with an interactive map to inform usero  sof the locaiton of the shop.
   Opening details are providied i the pop up window using the Google Maps API.

-The contact form itself has three reuired fields and a clear for the bold button to click to sending Icons are used thorugh the page for intuitive understaning
+- The contact form itself has three reuired fields and a clear for the bold button to click to sending Icons are used thorugh the page for intuitive understaning

-Once an email is the use is redireted tot a success page and and toast pop up window  is displayed confirming booking.
+- Once an email is the use is redireted tot a success page and and toast pop up window  is displayed confirming booking.

-there is then a keepo shoping link for the user to carry on back to home page.
+- there is then a keepo shoping link for the user to carry on back to home page.

-For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and the contact form displayed after.
+- For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and the contact form displayed after.

 ### About App